 Part-time CPT: Employment for 20 hours or less per week is considered part-time.
 You must be simultaneously enrolled in classes full-time and be physically present on campus in order to maintain lawful F-1 status during fall and winter terms.

 Full-time CPT: Employment for more than 20 hours per week is full-time.
-Please be aware that 12 months or more of full-time CPT will impact your eligibility for Optional Practical Training (OPT).
+Please be aware that 12 months or more of full-time CPT will eliminate your eligibility for Optional Practical Training (OPT).
 During fall and winter terms, you must be enrolled full-time or have an approved Reduced Course Load (RCL).

 To be eligible for CPT, you must:

 - Have been lawfully enrolled on a full-time basis while physically present in the US for one academic year (i.e. two full terms) with the same SEVIS record ID, unless your academic program requires immediate participation for all students.